godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 designing an architecture and fitting game components to that architecture.
 Designing based on scenes replaces that approach and makes development much faster and more straightforward, allowing you to concentrate on the game logic itself.
-Because most game components map directly to a scene, using a design based on scene instantiation means little other architectural code is needed.
+Because most game components map directly to a scene, using a design-based on scene instantiation means little other architectural code is needed.

 Let's take a look at one more, somewhat more complex, example of an open-world type game with lots of assets and nested elements: